MicrosoftDocs/dataexplorer-docs/data-explorer/security-conditional-access.md

     :::image type="content" source="media/conditional-access/configure-select-apps.png" alt-text="Screenshot of the cloud apps section, showing the selection of the Azure Data Explorer app.":::

-1. Under **Conditions**, set the conditions you want to apply for all device platforms.
+1. Under **Conditions**, set the conditions you want to apply for all device platforms and then select **Done**.
 For more information, see [Azure Active Directory Conditional Access : Conditions](/azure/active-directory/conditional-access/concept-conditional-access-conditions).

     :::image type="content" source="media/conditional-access/configure-select-conditions.png" alt-text="Screenshot of the conditions section, showing the assignment of conditions.":::